 An important feature of our work is supporting and encouraging local people to develop their own interests.
-A broad range of groups meet for education, recreation and support; these activities bring communities together, encouraging people to live healthy and active lives.
-44 independent groups use the building regularly.
+A broad range of groups meet for education (mother tongue classes, music lesson), recreation (sport, dance, drama, cookery, textile arts) and support (groups for adults with mild/moderate mental health issues, women’s groups, groups for elders).
+These activities bring communities together, encouraging people to stay connected and live healthy and active lives.
+As well as activities, individuals and groups use our building for meetings, to run training programmes, conferences as well as social events.

 Faith Groups